freedomofpress/securedrop-docs/docs/training_schedule.rst

 the initial setup of the system, as well as training and ongoing technical support.

+We generally recommend that news organizations set aside two days for the setup and training process.
+The first day is primarily the installation with the administrators and the second day is the training for those journalists who will regularly check SecureDrop.

+Often, the entire process takes less time than two days but sometimes there are unique network or hardware issues that come up and delay completion.

 If you are considering a paid contract for your organization, the following will provide you with an idea of the typical on-site installation and training timeline.